daanrod/Interview-Tests/README.md

 # Interview-Tests

-Here will be saved my tests interview to companys.
+Here will be saved my tests interviews to companys.